When: Wednesday 1 April 2020

 A crowd favourite for 20 years, the Aussie Racing Cars will be hitting the track again across seven rounds in 2020.

 Despite their small size these cars have a lot of power, boasting a 1.3 litre, 135bhp, twin-cam, 16 valve engine that revs to 11500rpm.

 Their favourable power to weight ratio brings fast-paced action with maximum speeds in excess of 200kph.

-As one of Australia’s most popular motor sport categories, the Aussie Racing Cars are set to bring another exciting year of racing!
+As one of Australia’s most popular motor sport categories, the Aussie Racing Cars are just another exciting category of racing at the 2020 Tyrepower Tasmania Super400!

 Get closer to the action than you ever have before!
-Take a behind-the-scenes walk through Pit Lane, the activity hub of the Tyrepower Tasmania SuperSprint.
+Take a behind-the-scenes walk through Pit Lane, the activity hub of the Tyrepower Tasmania Super400.

 Please meet at Pit Entry which is at the Northern end of the paddock at least 15 mins prior to start time of the walk.

 Pit Lane Walk times will be confirmed closer to the event date.